nerves-project/nerves/docs/User Interfaces.md

 Phoenix makes an excellent companion to Nerves applications by offering an easy-to-use, powerful framework to create user interfaces in parallel with Nerves device code.

-### Set up your application
+### Choosing a project structure

-Although it's possible to lay out your application as an Umbrella project, the preferred way is to use poncho projects, i.e. a side-by-side project layout.
-For the reasoning behind this, please read the [Poncho Projects](http://embedded-elixir.com/post/2017-05-19-poncho-projects/) blog post by Greg Mefford.
+Although Nerves supports umbrella projects, the preferred project structure is to simply use separate Mix projects side-by-side with path dependencies between them if they're in the same source code repository.
+We call this a "poncho project" structure.
+For the reasoning behind this, please see [this blog post describing poncho projects](http://embedded-elixir.com/post/2017-05-19-poncho-projects/).

-We'll cover the use of both approaches here, but we encourage you to use ponchos.

-#### Using a poncho project layout
+#### Using a poncho project structure

 First, generate the two new apps in a containing folder: